 Reason #2: The cost of land & living.
 Land is cheaper (well maybe not Costa Rica anymore), but equally important for the long haul is that property taxes are nearly zero.
-On our one hundred acres we pay a whopping $200 a year.
-Tell me that doesn’t help with the bottom line!
+On our one hundred acres we pay $200 a year.
+Tell me that doesn’t help the bottom line!
 And while some things like farm & solar equipment are expensive there, once you have property you are allowed a one time exemption to bring a moving van’s worth of “household goods” into Mexico without import taxes.
 Also, the cost of ongoing basic staple goods is roughly half what one pays in the U.S.

 Reason #3: Save energy and reduce your carbon footprint: So how much of your precious time and energy do you want to spend every year preparing for the coming winter?
 30%?
 40% 50% or even higher???
 Well how does 0% sound as an option for you?
 If you are situated in Mexico or further south, the cost of winter is a thing of the past.
 And then there are the ethics and nuisance factors of winter heating to consider.
-How much of your life’s energy, not to mention the planet’s carbon resources, do you really want to spend on heating you home, or even, in extremes climes, avoiding the possibility of freezing to death?
+How much of your life’s energy, not to mention the planet’s carbon resources, do you really want to commit to heating your home, or even, in extremes climes, avoiding the possibility of freezing to death?

 Reason #5: Security in the face of what lies ahead.
 Really, you ask?
-Is he really suggesting that life in Mexico can be more secure than life here in the good olde U.S.A.???
+Is he seriously suggesting that life in Mexico can be more secure than life here in the good olde U.S.A.???
 Well, yes, actually, I am.
 As for the narco violence, there are a few simple, common sense rules to be followed such as staying out of the areas of drug production or major transport corridors.
 The vast majority of the violence I hear about is limited to three or four states, and even with that, it’s the narcos and cops getting perforated, not tourists, travelers, or organic veggie farmers.
 (I could go on and on about this subject, but will save that for another post…).
 So what do I mean by security for what lies ahead?
 Well, the way I see it, if the energy infrastructure gets disrupted for one of any number of reasons (troubles in the middle east, peak oil, climate change) then simply surviving, let alone thriving anywhere north of 30 – 40 degrees north latitude could get really expensive if not downright impossible.
-Personally, I’d rather build my life’s dream infrastructure in a place with great public transport, and where access to cheap energy is a bonus, not a necessity!
+Personally, I’d rather build my off grid infrastructure in a place with great public transport, and where access to plentiful, renewable, energy is a bonus, not a necessity!

-Reason #8: Quality of Life.
+Reason #6: Quality of Life.
 Having shuttled back and forth, splitting parts of the year between the two worlds for nearly a decade now, I can with some authority that QOL south of the border is, in general, superior.
 Yes there are issues with sanitation, schooling, crime and such, but over all life there is really sweet.
 The Mexican people are, on the whole, far more open, warm and friendly to strangers than has been my experience in the northern countries, and the pace of life, much more focused on friends and family, is more relaxed, and even festive, than north of the line.